 If you notice that it is getting excessively hot and beginning to overheat, then shut it down and give it a good rest.
 Of course, if you invest in a tire inflator that has auto-shutoff protection when the motor begins to overheat, you will never have to worry about this.

-Q: What to Do When the Hose Will Not Reach?
+q: What to Do When the Hose Will Not Reach a Tire?

 The importance of the cord lengths, and also the hose, has been alluded to.
 That still does not answer the question, however, of what to do when the hose is too short to reach a certain tire.
 If you do not have an extension cord, or the compressor is powered by your car, and the hose will not reach your rear tires, here is what you can do.
 Starting with the easier option, sometimes you will be able to find an extension.
 Take, for example, Viair as they offer an extra-long air hose that can be combined with the original.
 This will deliver more than double the original length and should then properly accommodate for your rear tires.